CrypticVerse/limestone-fabric/README.md

 # [Limestone](https://modrinth.com/mod/limestone-mod)

-This is a mod that adds different biomes to the game!
+This is a mod that adds different limey-related blocks to the game!

 ## Installation